Zachary-Stone/downscaling-climate-projections/README.md

 ### Intro

 This is a fork of https://github.com/climatechange-ai-tutorials/downscaling-climate-projections.
 The original repo housed the entire code in a single notebook.
-This repo refactors that code into a proper codebase.
-It contains type hints, doc strings, and distinct modules among other things.
+This repo refactors that code into a codebase with type hints, doc strings, and logical modules.

 ### Getting Started